sonic-net/SONiC/doc/smart-switch/pmon/smartswitch-pmon.md

     Returns:
         An integer, indicating the DPU ID.
 DPU0 returns 1, DPUX returns X-1
 ```
+#### Get DPU reboot cause
+def get_reboot_cause(self, index):
+        """
+        Retrieves the cause of the previous reboot

+        Returns:
+            A tuple (string, string) where the first element is a string
+            containing the cause of the previous reboot.
+This string must be
+            one of the predefined strings in this class.
+If the first string
+            is "REBOOT_CAUSE_HARDWARE_OTHER", the second string can be used
+            to pass a description of the reboot cause.
+        """

 #### DPU_STATE Use Case
 * High Availability, Load Balancing, Debug, error recovery (reset, power cycle) and fault management logics will use this API